Briscoe Center Acquires World-Class Flag History Collection

 October 15, 2013

-The Briscoe Center for American History at the University of Texas at Austin has acquired the Whitney Smith Flag History Research Collection.
+The Briscoe Center for American History at the University of Texas at Austin has acquired the Whitney Smith Flag Research Center Collection.
 This vast and unique archive documents the development of the academic discipline that seeks to understand the symbolism and significance of flags and heraldry.

 "I'm delighted and proud that the center will be the home of the Whitney Smith Collection, the most important and complete archive of its kind," said Don Carleton, executive director of the Briscoe Center.
 "This acquisition creates a new collection strength for the center.
 Historically, flags have transmitted significant symbolic information that can tell us much about the origins, culture, self image, and values of a society."